-A Data Application encompasses all categories of data (e.g. name, address, salary) processed about certain categories of Data Subjects

-(e.g. employees, customers).
-The notification has to state the categories of recipients - including possible recipients in countries outside the EEA - as well as the legal basis for the Transmission.
-The Data Controller has to provide the following information with the registration of a Data Application, according to section 19 DSG 2000:
+A data application encompasses all categories of data (e.g., name, address, salary) processed about certain categories of Data Subjects (e.g., employees, customers).
+The notification has to state the categories of recipients - including possible recipients in countries outside the EEA - as well as the legal basis for the transmission.
+The Data Controller has to provide the following information with the registration of a data application, according to section 19 DSG 2000:

-- the name (or other designation) and address of the Data Controller and of his representative according to section 6 para 3 DSG 2000; - the registration number of the Data Controller; - the proof of statutory competence or of the legitimate authority that the Data Controller's activities are permitted; - the purpose of the Data Application and its legal basis; - a general description of data security measures taken pursuant to section 14 DSG 2000; - the categories of Data Subjects affected by intended transmissions, the categories of data to be transmitted and the matching categories of recipients including possible recipients in third countries - as well as the legal basis for the transmission; and - a statement explaining whether the Data Application requires prior approval by the DSB or not.
+- the name (or other designation) and address of the Data Controller and of his representative according to section 6 para 3 DSG 2000; - the registration number of the Data Controller; - the proof of statutory competence or of the legitimate authority that the Data Controller's activities are permitted; - the purpose of the data application and its legal basis; - a general description of data security measures taken pursuant to section 14 DSG 2000; - the categories of Data Subjects affected by intended transmissions, the categories of data to be transmitted and the matching categories of recipients including possible recipients in third countries - as well as the legal basis for the transmission; and - a statement explaining whether the data application requires prior approval by the DSB or not.

-Furthermore, according to section 8 of the Regulation on the Data Processing Register (Datenverarbeitungsregister-Verordnung 2012 - hereinafter referred to as "DVRV 2012") the Data Controller has to notify the DSB about:
+Furthermore, according to section 8 of the Regulation on the Data Processing Register (Datenverarbeitungsregister-Verordnung 2012 - hereinafter referred to as "DVRV 2012"), the Data Controller has to notify the DSB about:

-- the purpose of the Data Application; - his identity and the legal basis when first registering a Data Application; - each notifiable Data Application; - any changes of an already registered, notifiable Data Application (including the legal basis); - any changes of the name or address of the Data Controller; - any reasons for the deletion of a Data Application; and - the existence of the appropriate legal basis for the registration of Data Application.
+- the purpose of the data application; - his identity and the legal basis when first registering a data application; - each notifiable data application; - any changes of an already registered, notifiable data application (including the legal basis); - any changes of the name or address of the Data Controller; - any reasons for the deletion of a data application; and - the existence of the appropriate legal basis for the registration of the data application.

-According to section 9 DVRV 2012, the information for a new registration or a change of registration regarding a Data Application must be filled out on the online document of the respective "appendix 2" - formula (notification of a Data Application).
+According to section 9 DVRV 2012, the information for a new registration or a change of registration regarding a data application must be filled out on the online document of the respective "appendix 2" formula (notification of a data application).